 Disclosure of your personal information

-- where it is necessary to provide Personal Information to our trusted third party service providers to perform functions and provide services to us, such as hosting and maintaining our servers and the Website, database storage and management, e-mail and other social media marketing and donation processing, to the extent necessary to supply the services to you;
+- where it is necessary to provide Personal Information to our trusted third party service providers to perform functions and provide services to us, such as event ticket sales services, hosting and maintaining our servers and the Website, database storage and management, e-mail and other social media marketing and donation processing, to the extent necessary to supply the services to you;

 - where it is necessary to provide selected third parties, including analytics and search engine providers that assist us in the improvement and optimisation of the Website;

 - where it is necessary to comply with the law or enforce any legal rights.
 For example, we may disclose information about you as we, in our sole discretion, believe necessary or appropriate to respond to claims, legal process, to protect our rights and interests or those of a third party, the safety of the public or any person, to prevent or stop any illegal, unethical, or legally actionable activity, or to otherwise comply with applicable court orders, laws, rules and regulations; or

 - where we believe that we are under a duty to disclose or share your Personal Information in order to comply with any legal obligation; or to protect the rights, property, or safety of us or others.

 We may occasionally wish to share your Personal Information, including your email address, with our partner organisations as part of specific initiatives.
 Where this is the case, we will ask you for your consent in advance to share your Personal Information in this way.
 We ask you for your consent in advance to share your Personal Information in this way.
 We will not share any of your Personal Information with our partner organisations unless you consent by opting-in.